algorand/go-algorand/data/transactions/logic/TEAL_opcodes.md

 - Opcode: 0x51 {uint8 start position}{uint8 end position}
 - Pops: *... stack*, []byte
 - Pushes: []byte
-- pop a byte string X. For immediate values in 0..255 M and N: extract a range of bytes from it starting at M up to but not including N, push the substring result.
-If N < M, or either is larger than the string length, the program fails
+- pop a byte-array X. For immediate values in 0..255 M and N: extract a range of bytes from it starting at M up to but not including N, push the substring result.
+If N < M, or either is larger than the array length, the program fails
 - LogicSigVersion >= 2

 ## substring3